Quantum plasmonic non-reciprocity in parity-violating magnets

 with $J(k) = u e^{-ika/2} + v e^{ika/2} + |w| e^{-i(3ka/2-\phi)}$, where $a$ is the lattice constant.
 The dispersion relations of the system's upper ($+$) and lower ($-$) bands follow from Eq.~(\ref{eq:H1d}): $\epsilon_\pm(k) = \pm|J(k)|$.
 Note that $H_{\rm 1D}(k)$ has a chiral symmetry associated with the fact that all of its nonzero matrix elements are off-diagonal in sublattice indices.

 The quantum metric measures how rapidly the system's Bloch states change direction in Hilbert space as $k$ is varied.
 For the chiral symmetric model considered here, the system's Bloch states are constrained to lie in the equatorial plane of the Bloch sphere (see Fig.~\ref{fig2}b), with the $+$ state $\Ket{\psi_+(k)}$ oriented along azimuthal angle $\theta(k) = {\rm arg}[J(k)]$.
 For this case, the quantum metric in band $\pm$ is simply given by $g_\pm(k) = [\partial_k \theta_\pm(k)]^2/4$.

-This is displayed in Fig.~\ref{fig2}c, where we show the quantum metric $g_+(k)$ (red) as well as the electronic dispersion $\epsilon_+(k)$ (blue) of the upper band.
-Note that the quantum metric varies considerably over the Brillouin zone, and that it is not symmetric with respect to the dispersion relation.
+To emphasize the role of the quantum metric on non-reciprocal plasmons we first consider the case of $v=|w|$ and $\phi\neq0$ (Fig.~\ref{fig2}c).
+In this case, even though $\mathcal{T}$ and $\mathcal{P}$ symmetries are broken, the band energy $\epsilon_+(k) = [(u+2 v{\rm cos}(\phi/2) {\rm cos} \tilde{k})^2 + 4 v^2 {\rm sin}^2 (\phi/2) {\rm cos}^2 \tilde{k}]^{1/2}$ is {\it even} about the band minimum at $\tilde{k} = \pi$, where $\tilde{k} = ka - \phi/2$ (blue curve in Fig.~\ref{fig2}c).
+As a result, the electronic group velocity is odd about the band minimum, leading to a vanishing $\mathcal{C}$.
+In contrast, the quantum metric (red curve in Fig.~\ref{fig2}c) remains asymmetric, yielding a finite $\mathcal{G}$.
 Consequently, the relative shapes of the electronic wave packets at opposite Fermi points can differ significantly~\cite{hughes}.
-This asymmetry directly leads to non-reciprocal coupling to electromagnetic fields.
+This asymmetry directly leads to non-reciprocal coupling to electromagnetic fields and shows that $\mathcal{G}$ (and as we will now see, QMP non-reciprocity) captures broken $\mathcal{T}$ and $\mathcal{P}$ symmetries as manifested in the structure of the electronic wavefunctions but hidden from the band energies.

-To demonstrate non-reciprocity, we obtain for plasmon dispersion relation as zero modes of the dielectric function for the case where the chemical potential is in the upper band; for simplicity, we approximate the polarization function with Eq.~(\ref{eq:lindhardintra}) and use a contact interaction, $\tilde{V}_{1{\rm d}}$~\cite{kane}.
-For large contact interactions (dimensionless ratio: $\tilde{V}_0 = \tilde{V}_{1{\rm d}}/ua \gg 1$), this produces the non-reciprocal plasmons in Fig.~\ref{fig2}d (black) with non-reciprocity dominated by the quantum metric dipole.
-To see this, note that in the absence of the quantum metric [explored by setting $\mathcal{G}=0$ in Eq.~(\ref{eq:lindhardintra})] we find plasmon non-reciprocity is dramatically suppressed (orange curve).
-We note that for weaker interactions (smaller $\tilde{V}_0$), nonreciprocity is no longer solely dominated by $\mathcal{G}$.
-Instead, classical contributions from $\mathcal{C}$ can also play a role, see {\bf SI}.
+To demonstrate the non-reciprocity in QMPs, we obtain the plasmon dispersion relation as zero modes of the dielectric function for the case where the chemical potential is in the upper band; for simplicity, we approximate the polarization function with Eq.~(\ref{eq:lindhardintra}) and use a contact interaction, $\tilde{V}_{1{\rm d}}$~\cite{kane}.
+Choosing ${V}_0 = \tilde{V}_{1{\rm d}}/ua = 20$ we obtain non-reciprocal QMP dispersion in Fig.~\ref{fig2}d (black).
+Note that in the absence of the quantum metric [explored by setting $\mathcal{G}=0$ in Eq.~(\ref{eq:lindhardintra})] we find plasmon non-reciprocity vanishes, yielding a reciprocal dispersion (orange curve).
+This non-reciprocal behavior of QMPs in Fig.~\ref{fig2}d (black) is particularly striking because it emerges from electrons that exhibit a completely symmetric single-particle electronic dispersion.